 - The Principle Approach - The characteristics which supported American liberty as defined by the Founding Fathers form the framework of this approach.
 Specific principles such as self-government, individuality, character development, conscience, stewardship, duty to country, and unity are woven throughout curriculum.
 A biblical principles and a Christian Worldview are brought to every subject matter.

 - Traditional Textbook - This method follows the traditional public school approach of textbook reading, workbooks, testing, and record keeping.
-It is framework is an identified scope and sequence across grades and students.
+Its framework is an identified scope and sequence across grades and students.

 - Unit Studies - A topical study that covers many important subjects such as math, writing, history, and science.
 A variety of resources as well as activities are utilized in order to teach and document learning.
 Over a period of weeks, students may read a "living book", watch a movie, make a notebook, create a map, write an essay, or memorize a speech all pertinent to one topic.
 Some supplementation of math and science may be necessary.